fpereiro/teishi/readme.md

 ### teishi.time

-A very simple function that returns the current date in milliseconds.
+A function that returns the current date in milliseconds.

 ### teishi.l